aimango/sketch-animator/README.txt

 How to Run:
 -The makefile is located in the "src" directory.
--"make run" or "make" will compile and run the program.
+-"make all" or "make" will compile and run the program.
+-"make run" will run the compiled program.
 -"make clean" will remove all .class files in the "src", "src/view", and "src/model" directories.

 Notes:
 -The top toolbar contains buttons for drawing (pencil), erasing (eraser), selecting (dotted square), and inserting frame (copy), as required.
 Users can deselect selected objects by toggling the select button if they want to reselect different objects.
 	-There is also a button for deleting the animation (trash can) to allow users to easily restart from scratch.
 	-There is also a button for exporting the animation as a gif.
 The gifs expired are automatically saved in the root directory.
 Every 2nd frame is recorded to save memory.
-This feature is incomplete as the user may run into some OutOfMemory errors if using too many colours at once.
+After export, the program is set to 'selection' mode.

 -The slider below the canvas area is only activated when there is at least one frame.
 Frame ticks appear as users begin to animate.
 The tick spacing is set to 20 frames, and I chose not to show the labels since it would become cluttered once the animation consists of hundreds of frames.